Publisher:

 The express path is designed for those seeking high-speed, long-distance connections.
 The foundation path provides access points to connect to regional and remote locations.

 Our foundation path is an important part of our network building story.
-We don’t want to see any Australian regional town or city left behind.
 That’s why the network infrastructure we are creating will allow for future connectivity to the regional areas it passes through.
 These network access points enable digital connectivity that can help bring economic investment into regional areas.

 Building_continues_across_Australia’s_diverse_landscape